 At Simmons and Fletcher, P.C., an experienced burn injury lawyer near you will help burn victims and their family members hold the responsible parties accountable.
 Contact us today to schedule a free consultation to learn how we can assist you!
 We’re only a phone call away: (713) 932-0777.

 Causes of Burn Injuries

 Many burn injuries also occur when people are performing work tasks.
 For example, someone working with machines such as a welding machine or a blow torch may be susceptible to burn injuries.
-Chemical burns are also commonly caused by the performance of job duties, and these types of burn injuries can be especially serious.
+Chemical burns and electrical burns are also commonly caused by the performance of job duties, and these types of burn injuries can be especially serious.

 Types of Burn Injuries

 Burn injuries are typically classified by degree.
 For example;